‘There was no time for fear’, says officer who confronted Hainault attacker

 Inspector Moloy Campbell reflected on the lengths to which he and his team went to prevent further loss of life after Monzo killed 14-year-old Daniel Anjorin during a 20-minute rampage in Hainault, east London.

+He was speaking as 37-year-old delivery driver Monzo was jailed for life and ordered to serve a minimum of 40 years for Daniel’s murder and attacks on two police officers and three members of the public.

-Before Mr Campbell’s arrival on the morning of April 30 last year, Monzo had repeatedly struck Pc Yasmin Mechem-Whitfield with a samurai sword and was still on the loose.
+Before Insp Campbell’s arrival on the morning of April 30 last year, Monzo had already repeatedly struck Pc Yasmin Mechem-Whitfield with a samurai sword when she tried to halt the rampage.

 He said his thoughts were entirely focused on the need to “preserve life”, including that of his officers on the ground.